Dingleberry

 Witz, Witz, Witz Geschäftsbeispiele:

-“Not every problem someone has with his girlfriend is necessary due to the capitalist mode of production.”
-Quote by Herbert Marcuse.
+“Not every problem someone has with his girlfriend is necessarily due to the capitalist mode of production.”

 Slang word of the day: Slangwort des Tages:

-The slang word to be “Squiffy” which means to become a little drunk. (schwipps – tipsy)
+The slang word to be “Squiffy” which means to become a little drunk. (schwipps – “tipsy”).

 Sample Sentence: